Accueil » Call for applications for ORION Master Grants

 As part of the implementation of the ORION program, a call for applications is open for the financing of « Master Grants » for foreign students wishing to carry out a research internship at Master II level in UL laboratories.

-The Coordination COmmittee of the PROjects of the LORraine site (CCOPROLOR, formerly called COMEX LUE) wishes to include these grants in the context of the development of international partnerships of our laboratories.
+The coordination committee of the projects of the lorraine site (UNYS PROJETS) wishes to include these grants in the context of the development of international partnerships of our laboratories.
 This call is thought of as a mean to host excellent candidates studying at our international partner institutions for a research internship.

 The laboratories are expected to consider the students awarded such a grant as high potential candidates for thesis funding (in line with the LUE 2023 doctoral contract campaign for example, without however giving priority to candidates selected in this call) or co-funding of a co-tutored thesis with the partner in question.